 Something, like a pillar with long silvery whiskers or ivy curled around it, is sticking out of the water.

 Each time a wave attacks and shakes Aomi, the broken mast in the water hits her body severely.
-That makes a hole in the hull and sinks Aomi!
+That will make a hole in the hull and sinks Aomi!
 I put on an oilskin and a safety harness, and come out of the cabin into the spray-filled darkness.

 In my early 30s, the accident was the biggest shock in life.
 I realized that the conviction, "It can't happen to me," was just a belief.

-We are blown by the wind often, but seldom by the water.
-That makes us unfamiliar with the power of water.
+Since we are blown by the wind often but seldom by water, we are unfamiliar with its power.

 Ignorance and imprudence may cause a fatal accident at sea.

 The above is an episode of Aomi in the South Atlantic Ocean.
-You may think that the title, "Exploding waves," is a bit exaggerated, but it might be suitable, because of the reason below.
+You may think that the title, "Exploding waves," is a bit exaggerated, but it may be suitable because of the reason below.

-Grasping the photo opportunity is not so easy, even when you are aiming your camera at the waves.
+Grasping the photo opportunity is very difficult, even when you are aiming your camera at the waves.
 The wave head collapses in an instant, and the next moment, waves cover whole your body.
-The image of the waves, suddenly crumble in white, may be very close to the dazzling white of an explosion.
+The image of the wave which suddenly crumbles in white, is very close to the dazzling white of an explosion.